w3cj/null.computer/posts/04-feed-generator.md

 }
 ```

-Lastly, I used [`feed`](https://www.npmjs.com/package/feed) to generate the generate RSS 2.0 and Atom 1.0 feeds..
+Lastly, I used [`feed`](https://www.npmjs.com/package/feed) to generate the RSS 2.0 and Atom 1.0 feeds.

 [`feed`](https://www.npmjs.com/package/feed) has a simple API: